asmyczek/popcorn/README.markdown

 ## Dictionaries

 Module Dictionary provides functions to build dictionaries from JavaScript arrays.
-The constructor function `dictionary()` takes an array as argument and returns the dictionary object.
+Constructor function `dictionary()` takes an array as argument and returns the dictionary object.
-Currently three generator functions are supported by the dictionary
+Currently three generator functions are supported by dictionary
-object:
+objects:

   - `list()` - a range function which returns all or a subset of elements.
-  - `element()` - picks a random dictionary element.
+  - `element()` - returns one random dictionary element.
-  - `elements()` - picks n random elements.
+  - `elements()` - returns n random elements.

 Popcorn provides several default dictionaries for most common names, surnames, passwords, domains etc.

 ## State and variables

-The generation process maintains a state object which is accessible and modifiable by any generator.
-The `permutate()` and `circulate()` functions takes an optional state object as argument.
+Generation process maintains a state object which is accessible by any generator.
+`permutate()` and `circulate()` functions take an optional state object as argument.
 If this is not provided, an empty object is created.

 To access the state use `withState()` generator, for example: